adammiller1/architecture-center/docs/anti-patterns/busy-database/index.md

 ## Problem description

 Many database systems can run code.
 Examples include stored procedures and triggers.
 Often, it's more efficient to perform this processing close to the data, rather than transmitting the data to a client application for processing.

-However, be careful not to overuse these features.

-- They are not always not most efficient option.
+However, overusing these features can hurt performance, for several reasons:

-- The database server may spend so much time in processing, that it negatively affects the performance of client applications.
+- The database server may spend too much time processing, rather than accepting new client requests and fetching data.
 - A database is usually a shared resource, so it can become a bottleneck during periods of high use.
 - Runtime costs may be excessive if the data store is metered.
 That's particularly true of managed database services.
 For example, Azure SQL Database charges for [Database Transaction Units][dtu] (DTUs).
 - Databases have finite capacity to scale up, and it's not trivial to scale a database horizontally.
 Therefore, it may be better to move processing into a compute resource, such as a VM or App Service app, that can easily scale out.